KGTopologyToolbox walk-through

 image info

-For inverse/inference, the method also provides the number and types of unique relations r' realizing the counterpart edges; for composition, the number of triangles supported by the edge is provided (the unique metapaths [r_1, r_2] can also be listed by setting return_metapath_list=True when calling the method).
+For inverse/inference, the method also provides the number and types of unique relations r' realizing the counterpart edges; for composition, the number of triangles supported by the edge is provided.

 [11]: